jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

     (ii) about the nature and purpose of the report.

 ### 44 Information for victims
-If a victim requests information on an offender under section 43(3), the Department of Corrections must prepare and send to the victim the following:
+(1) If a victim requests information on an offender under section 43(3), the Department of Corrections must prepare and send to the victim the following:
   (a) a list of any programmes that the offender has attended since commencing his or her sentence, and a list of any programmes that the offender has completed:
   (b) a statement of the offender's current security classification:
   (c) a list of any convictions received by the offender since commencing his or her sentence:
   (d)
   (e) a statement that the purpose of providing the victim with information about the offender is to assist the victim to make submissions, and that the information is not to be used for any other purpose.
+(2) The Department of Corrections must prepare and send to the victim the information specified in subsection (1) before— (a) the parole hearing; and
+  (b) each subsequent parole hearing, if at the earlier parole hearing the Board does not direct that the offender be released on parole.

 ### 45 Decision on type of hearing
 (1) The panel convenor who is allocated to conduct a particular hearing must decide whether that hearing will be an unattended hearing under section 48 or an attended hearing under section 49.